datacommonsorg/data/scripts/proteinInteractionEBI/README.md

 ![Original Data Sample](./graph/originalDataSample.png)

 We make each term as an enumeration node of three subtrees with root nodes as: "database citation", "interaction detection method", and "interaction type".
 There are two main concerns that we didn't import all the nodes.
 First, we focus on the ontologies in protein-protein interaction and these three categories are the most commonly used.
 Secondly, importing too many general terms may cause the confusion in our dataCommons knowledge graph.

+We also left out the properties named "synonym", "subset", "created_by" and "creation_date" which contain the data that don't play important roles in our nodes of protein-protein interaction currently.
+If needed we will import these properties in the future.

 ## Algorithm for parsing the file

-Parsing Steps:
+### Parsing Steps

 1. build the tree by the psi-mi number.
 A dictionary {psi-mi: node} is used to access nodes as well.
 2. save all the tree nodes in the subtree of the three nodes into three set with depth first search:
-    id: MI:0001 name: interaction detection method
+- id: MI:0001 name: interaction detection method
-    id: MI:0190 name: interaction type
+- id: MI:0190 name: interaction type
-    id: MI:0444 name: database citation
+- id: MI:0444 name: database citation

 3. save the nodes in the three sets to the corresponding enumeration schema
-"""

-## Schema Overview
+## Schema overview

+### New Class

+MolecularInteraction

-### New Properties:
+### New Properties

-interactionDetectionMethod, interactionType, interactionSource, alias, psimi, isObsolete, publications.
+psimiId, publicationId
+(interactionDetectionMethod, interactionType, interactionSource) for mint

-### New Enumeration Schema:
+### New Enumeration

-BiomedicalOntologySubsetEnum, InteractionTypeEnum, InteractionDetectionMethodEnum, InteractionSourceEnum.
+InteractionTypeEnum, InteractionDetectionMethodEnum, InteractionSourceEnum.